Feliks24/battery-duo/README.md

 ## battery-duo
-Simple module showing battery percentage on system with one or two batteries(such as Thinkpad with Power Bridge) based on acpi.
+Simple module showing battery percentage on systems with one or two batteries(such as Thinkpad with Power Bridge).
 Features 4 options to display current battery capacity.

 Display with Unicode Emojis